 The significant unobservable inputs used in the fair value measurement of the Portfolio's securities are revenue and EBITDA multiples, discount rates, and the probabilities of success of certain outcomes.
-Significant increases and decreases in these inputs in isolation and interrelationships between those inputs could result in significantly higher or lower fair value
+Significant increases and decreases in these inputs in isolation and interrelationships between those inputs could result in significantly higher or lower fair value measurements than those noted in the table above.
+Generally, increases in revenue and EBITDA multiples, decreases in discount rates, and increases in the probabilities of success result in higher fair value measurements, whereas decreases in revenues and EBITDA multiples, increases in discount rates, and decreases in the probabilities of success result in lower fair value measurements.

-As of December 31, 2018, there were no transfers of securities between Level 1 and Level 2.
+As of December 31, 2019, there were no transfers of securities between Level 1 and Level 2.

 Certain of the Portfolio's assets and liabilities are held at carrying amount or face value, which approximates fair value for financial statement purposes.
-As of December 31, 2018, such assets were categorized within the ASC 820 disclosure hierarchy as follows:
+As of December 31, 2019, such assets were categorized within the ASC 820 disclosure hierarchy as follows:

-TOTAL LEVEL 1 LEVEL 2 LEVEL 3 Cash and cash equivalents \$419,494 \$419,494
+TOTAL LEVEL 1 LEVEL 2 LEVEL 3 Cash and cash equivalents \$ 3,315,503 \$ \$ 3,315,503 \$;